-The maximum award available for selected vendor(s) is \$250,000.
-This amount is inclusive of all expenses (see Attachment B).
-The expectation is that annual written contracts will clearly state that each selected vendor will enroll and serve 80 active status youth (including carry-in).
-HempsteadWorks will negotiate a final contracted number with approved service providers based on the population to be served and activities to be provided.
+The maximum award available for the selected vendor is \$150,000.
+This amount is inclusive of all expenses (see Attachment C).
+The expectation is that written contracts will clearly state that each selected vendor will enroll and serve 25 active status youth (including carry-in).
+HempsteadWorks will negotiate a final contracted number with approved service providers based on population to be served and activities to be provided.